enonic/old-xp-doc/doc/developer/projects/structure.rst

   Here is an example: https://docs.oracle.com/javase/tutorial/i18n/resbundle/propfile.html

 site/mixins/
   Mixin schema-types are placed here.
-A mixin can be used to add fields to a content-type or other schemas (see :ref:`mixins`).
+A mixin can be used to add common fields to multiple content-types or other schemas (see :ref:`mixins`).

 site/pages/
   Page controllers are placed here.
 They will be used to render pages and page templates (see :ref:`page`).

 site/parts/
   Part controllers should be placed here.
 Parts are dynamically configurable components that can be placed on pages (see :ref:`part`).

 site/layouts/
   Layout controllers should be placed here.
-Layouts are similar to parts, but in addition has one or more regions.
+Layouts are similar to parts, but in addition have one or more regions.
-  Regions enable placements of other components inside the layout. (see :ref:`layout`).
+  Regions enable placement of other components inside the layout. (see :ref:`layout`).

 views/
   Views are any kind of files that are used for rendering.
 The folder is optional, as view files can